 Place a pot filled with cutting compost next to the parent plant.
 Fold a stem near a node (without cutting it off) to form a ‘V’ in the stem.
 Anchor the V of the stem into the compost with bent wire.
 Firm the compost from above and water the compost.
 Keep the compost moist.
 This helps the roots develop faster and better.
 When you see fresh growth at the tip of the stem, roots have been established and you can remove the new plant from its mother.

 Air Layering Houseplant Propagation

 After that, take a piece of polythene and wind it around the stem with the cut area in the center.
-Make sure your string is strong and tie it about 5 cm. below the cut.
+Make sure your string is strong and tie it about 5 cm.
+(2 in.) below the cut.
 Wind the string around several times to hold it.
 Carefully fill the polythene with moist peat.
-Fill it to within 8 cm of the top and tie it off.
-It acts like a bandage.
+Fill it to within 8 cm (3 in.) of the top and tie it off.
+It acts as a bandage.
 Take the plant and place it in gentle warmth and shade.

 Within two months, roots will show through the polythene.
 While the roots are still white, cut the stem below the tube.
 Remove the polythene and string.
 Keep as much of the peat in the polythene as possible for repotting.

 By using these methods to propagate houseplants, you can increase the number of plants you have for your personal use or share them with family and friends.